 Blockchain has already made its way in supply chain management and it is a gamechanger.
 Big corporations and retail giants, such as Alibaba, JD, and Walmart are building their supply chain ecosystem.
 Walmart has already partnered with IBM’s blockchain solution to integrate all their green vegetable suppliers.

 This cohesive view makes it easy for all parties involved to track the status of the shipment, where it originated, and who is currently handling it in real-time.
-It also helps to reduce cost on mass recalls because it can pinpoint the origination and identify the exact number of items that need to be recalled.
+It also helps to reduce the cost of mass recalls because it can pinpoint the origination and identify the exact number of items that need to be recalled.

 4. Blockchain Provides Robust Data to Authenticate Product Provenance and Traceability

 The 2008 Chinese milk scandal is the largest food safety scandal that the world has ever seen.
 More than 300k people were victims in China, and 54,000 babies were hospitalized.
 Also, consider the 2006 American E. coli outbreak in spinach farms where at least 276 consumers were affected and 3 deaths were reported.
 As a result, all spinach farms across the country closed for weeks resulting in tremendous waste in the perishable product.